vriveraPeersyst/docs.xrplevm.org/pages/bridge/interchain-transfer.md

 To send assets from the XRPL EVM back to the XRPL, you’ll call the [`interchainTransfer`](https://github.com/axelarnetwork/interchain-token-service/blob/9edc4318ac1c17231e65886eea72c0f55469d7e5/contracts/interfaces/IInterchainTokenStandard.sol#L19) method of the **ITS contract** on the XRPL EVM.
 You must provide:

 - `tokenId`: The token’s Axelar ID.
-- `destinationChain`: The Axelar chain ID of the target chain (`"xrpl"` for both Testnet and Mainnet).
+- `destinationChain`: The Axelar chain ID of the target chain (`xrpl` for both Testnet and Mainnet).
 - `destinationAddress`: The address on the XRPL where the assets will be received (an R-address).
 - `amount`: The amount to transfer, as an integer without decimals.